roytanck/rt-plugin-report/README.txt

 * Get a quick overview of the "plugin health" of your site.
 * Provide clients with a detailed report, right from their own dashboard, or as CSV spreadsheet.
 * Find plugins that are no longer active on multisite installs
-* Get information and changedate even if plugin is not in wordpress repo
-* Add Edit link and PHP minimum Version to report

 == Screenshots ==